 This is another dangerous misconception - everyone needs to be protected from the sun, regardless of skin tone.
 Many people believe that darker skin tones aren’t susceptible to skin cancer due to the amount of melanin in their skin.
 While darker skin tones can have a natural SPF of up to 13, it’s not enough protection on its own.
 Our dermatologists recommend using a sunscreen with at least SPF 30 daily to help protect your skin against skin cancer.

 Additionally, “darker skin tones are also more prone to hyperpigmentation (dark spots),” says Dr. Paik.
 “Good sun protection can prevent this form of sun damage.”
 So regardless of your skin tone, we recommend finding a sunscreen you love and use it every day!

 Many believe that you can apply your sunscreen once and be fully protected for the day, but that’s not the case.
 Sunscreen breaks down as it absorbs UV light, so it’s really important to reapply regularly to keep your skin protected.
 Most sunscreens will last about 2 hours, depending on lifestyle factors (sweating, rubbing off, time outside, etc.).
 It’s especially important to be diligent with reapplying when you’re outdoors or doing activities like swimming or working out.
 You can use quick options like sunscreen powders, sprays, and sticks to reapply on the go!
-Our dermatologists recommend reapplying your sunscreen every 2 hours to ensure you’re properly protected.
+Our dermatologists recommend reapplying your sunscreen every 2 hours when outdoors to ensure you’re properly protected.

 And there you have it!
 Our take on some popular sunscreen misconceptions.
-We recommend being diligent with your sunscreen, taking proper sun protection measures, and remember to apply at least a ½ teaspoon daily and reapply regularly.
+We recommend being diligent with your sunscreen, taking proper sun protection measures, and remember to apply at least a ⅓ to ½ teaspoon daily and reapply regularly.
 Your skin will thank you for it. ☀️